 Metosyn is a type of anti-inflammatory medication, used topically on the skin.
-This medication can be used in a wide range of different purposes.
+Metosyn can be used for a wide range of different purposes.
 Metosyn includes an active ingredient called fluocinonide, which is a very potent corticosteroid.

 What is Metosyn?

 Metosyn is an anti-inflammatory corticosteroid that can be applied topically to the skin.
-The ointment and cream version of this medication contain the active ingredient fluocinonide, which is effective at reducing the symptoms of issues like itching and pain.
+Metosyn ointment and Metosyn cream contain the active ingredient fluocinonide, which is effective at reducing the symptoms of issues like itching and pain.
 Metosyn can reduce inflammation when it is caused by irritation or allergies.
 When the skin is irritated, it causes the release of crucial immune system substances which cause blood vessels to widen.

 When blood vessels widen, the irritated area becomes itchy, swollen and painful.
 When you apply Metosyn to the skin it acts inside the skin cells to reduce the release of inflammatory substances.
-The Metosyn can reduce swelling and redness.
-There are a range of different kinds of corticosteroids which can be used for a similar affect.
+Metosyn can reduce swelling and redness.
+There are a range of different kinds of corticosteroids that can be used for a similar effect.
 However, Metosyn is quite potent, usually recommended when other treatments do not work.

-Metosyn creams can be more suitable for conditions where there may be weeping or moist areas of skin.
-Alternatively, if you are given the ointment version of this medication then it may be better for dry and scaly parts of skin.
+Metosyn cream can be more suitable for conditions where there may be weeping or moist areas of skin.
+Alternatively, if you are given Metosyn ointment this tends to be better for dry and scaly parts of the skin.

 When is Metosyn used?